Hey there, time traveller!

-A mother who admitted to killing her two-year-old son after a night of drinking has been sentenced to eight years in prison.
+A mother who admitted to killing her two-year-old son after a night of drinking was sentenced on Thursday to eight years in prison.

 Jessica Melissa Brandon, 40, pleaded guilty to manslaughter on what was supposed to be the first day of a 10-day trial last September for her involvement in the death of her 28-month-old son, Draze Brandon-Catcheway.

 In the early morning hours of Jan.
-31, 2015, Dakota Ojibway Police Service — as it was known at the time — responded to Waywayseecappo First Nation after receiving a call for a well-being check on Draze.
+31, 2015, Dakota Ojibway Police Service — as it was known as at the time — attended to Waywayseecappo First Nation after receiving a call for a well-being check on Draze.

 The officer who arrived on scene found Brandon standing in the doorway looking shook up and distraught and an unresponsive child laying on the couch.